 Many different organisations are holding events to acknowledge LGBT+ Hostory Month and honour the history of the LGBT+ community, including educational talks, virtual art exhibitions, film screenings and readings in many venues throughout the UK.

-You can follow LGBT+ History Month on Facebook to find more information and some podcasts, webinars and videos exploring LGBT+ history.
+You can find out more on the LGBT+ History Month website, where there's information and some downloadable presentations, webinars and videos exploring many aspects of UK and International LGBT+ history.

 search | site info | site map | new this week | outuk shop | home | outback | more